 (2) No book shall be removed from the library without the authority of the librarian, who may at his discretion decline to give such authority or impose conditions as to the manner in which the book shall be used, the period of loan, or as to any other matter.
 A person accepting a book on loan shall be deemed to have assented to any such conditions and shall comply with them.

-(3) In respect of any such loan the Library Board (Registered Public Libraries) Regulations 1985 3 shall apply, in so far as they are applicable, as if the State Library were a registered public library and any person borrowing a book shall comply with those Regulations.
+(3) In respect of any such loan the Library Board (Registered Public Libraries) Regulations 1985 2 shall apply, in so far as they are applicable, as if the State Library were a registered public library and any person borrowing a book shall comply with those regulations.

 35. Recovery of penalties

-Any sum or penalty payable under these regulations may be recovered in any Court of competent jurisdiction by the Board as a debt due to the Board.
+Any sum or penalty payable under these regulations may be recovered in any court of competent jurisdiction by the Board as a debt due to the Board.

 36. Penalty for breach of regulations